Skip to main content

 Accessing logs

-You can access your applications logs in Cloud platform by following the the CP guidance Accessing Application Log Data
+You can access your applications logs in Cloud Platform by following their guidance Accessing Application Log Data

-Below are some notes to aid you in working with the Kibana service, on Cloud Platform.
+Below are some notes to aid you in working with the Opensearch service, on Cloud Platform.

-All logs from deployed apps can be viewed in Kibana.
+All logs from deployed apps can be viewed in Opensearch.

 To view the logs for a specific app:

-1. Select live_kubernetes_cluster from the CHANGE INDEX PATTERN dropdown list.
+1. Select live_kubernetes_cluster from the CHANGE INDEX PATTERN dropdown in the top left.

 3. Select kubernetes.namespace_name.